How do Christian beliefs about Scripture, Creation, Jesus, and the Church correspond with recent White House climate and environmental policies?

 “The earth lies polluted under its inhabitants; for they have transgressed laws, violated the statutes, broken the everlasting covenant” (Isaiah 24:5).

+Scripture in general is one angle we might take.
 Does the Bible address environmental concerns?
 Yes.
 One might be surprised by how often Scripture warns of human sinfulness leading to the destruction of the earth.
 Isaiah puts the matter in vivid terms: “The earth dries up and withers,the world languishes and withers; the heavens languish together with the earth” (Isaiah 24:4).
-These events are the result of “violated statutes” and “transgressed laws.”\Isaiah eventually envisions universal restoration, where all violence ceases and the land is restored.
+These events are the result of “violated statutes” and “transgressed laws.”
+Isaiah eventually envisions universal restoration, where all violence ceases and the land is restored.
 Paul makes a similar connection.
 In Romans 8, Paul tells us that “the whole creation has been groaning in labor pains until now” (Romans 8:22).
 Yet elsewhere Paul confesses that in Jesus (“through whom all things were created,” Colossians 1:15) is the reconciliation of all things (Colossians 1:20).
 John the Baptist proclaims, in the words of Isaiah, that in Jesus “all flesh shall see the salvation of God” (Luke 3:6).
 And John the Seer promises that God is “making all things new” (Revelation 21:5).
-I emphasize these Scriptures because “all things” and “all flesh” is not simply “all humans.”
+I emphasize these Scriptures because “all things” and “all flesh” do not mean “all humans.”
 Those phrases include all of God’s creation, from the land we farm to the air we breathe.

-This brief overview is not exhaustive but helps us to recognize that God’s creation — all of it — is tied up in sin and looking forward to salvation.
+This brief overview is not exhaustive.
+Instead, these selected Scriptures provide an angle to see that God’s creation — all of it — is tied up in sin and looking forward to salvation.
 The foolishness of modernity suggests that humanity is the pinnacle of existence.
 We are proud of all of our accomplishments and our pride has convinced us we are the only group of creatures about whom God cares.
 The Biblical witness rejects that belief.
 In the Biblical witness, God is the pinnacle of existence and all of creation.
 And all of creation — that which is seen and unseen — has its own relationship with its Creator.
 No story exhibits this better than God covenanting with Noah, Noah’s sons, and “all flesh,” that is, “every living creature of all flesh that is on the earth” (Genesis 9:16).
-After the flood, from which God saved people and animals, God covenants never again to destroy the world.
+After the flood, from which God saved people and animals, God covenants to never again destroy the world.
 God extends his promise to non-human creation over and over.
-We are not surprised then to hear the Psalmist say: “Let the rivers clap their hands, let the mountains sing together for joy” (Psalm 98:8) or “the heavens are telling the glory of God;and the firmament proclaims his handiwork” (Psalm 19:1).
+Likewise we should not be surprised to hear the Psalmist say: “Let the rivers clap their hands, let the mountains sing together for joy” (Psalm 98:8) or “the heavens are telling the glory of God;and the firmament proclaims his handiwork” (Psalm 19:1).
 God is uniquely related to humanity yet God cherishes all creatures, from the leviathan to the daisy.
+God cherishes all creation enough to have a unique, lasting relationship with even inanimate creatures.
 As divine image bearers, we must also cherish and concern ourselves with protecting our fellow creatures.
 How does sacrificing the well-being of our land, water, air, animals, and humans for a few jobs line up with God’s love for all of creation?